pdeona/-react-firebase-subscribable/README.md

 ##### injectedRefs

-`...injectedRefs` can be passed into any firestore-connected component, and should have the form { key: string, ref: (Firestore Reference | Function) }. if the provided ref is a function it will be called with the component's props:
+`...injectedRefs` can be passed into any firestore-connected component, and should have the form:

+`{ key: string, ref: (Firestore Reference | Function) }`

+if the provided ref is a function it will be called with the component's props:

 ```js
 import React from 'react'